We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their biography):

 The above assessments are used for the following reasons:

-Shevington High School is a very popular 11-16 community school located in the village of Shevington, 3 miles from Wigan town centre and five minutes from the M6 motorway.
+Shevington High School is a very popular 11-16 community school located in the village of Shevington, 3 miles from Wigan town centre and 5 minutes from the M6 motorway.
 The school is smaller than the average size secondary school.
-The current Headteacher took post in January 2013 and we are extremely proud of the school and it's achievements and the progress made over the last four years.
+The current Headteacher took post in January 2013 and we are extremely proud of the school and it's achievements, as well as the progress made over the last four years.

 The school has a strong school vision supported by all stakeholders.
 Together we have the highest expectations for all our students, inspiring and enabling them to become amazing and successful individuals.